How to use the library’s 3D printer:

 Both are reasonable introductions to the world of 3D design, and will give you enough of a foundation to start experimenting with your own designs.

-Every other Wednesday, 3:00 to 5:00 pm, we’ll have the printer going so you can print your designs, experiment with different print options, and work on your 3D models.
+Approximately twice a month we have drop in workshops where you can print your designs, experiment with different print options, and work on your 3D models.
 See the calendar for the next date by clicking here